 I close with a very pointed Scripture.
 You've heard it before; listen again.
 "I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing.
 Therefore, choose life."
 Let's pray.

 Father, we thank you for the marvelous statement of Deuteronomy 30:19 which we just read, that You have set before us blessing and cursing, faith and law, grace and works.
 Father, may we choose blessing, through faith.
-Thank you for the testimony of these men tonight, who have put their faith in Jesus Christ and have known the transformation that He alone can bring about.
-Father, help us never to depend on ourselves, but always to be at the end of our ropes, always to be trapped between hell and Your justice.
+Thank you for the testimony of these men tonight, who put their faith in Jesus Christ and have known the transformation that He alone can bring about.
+Father, help us never to depend upon ourselves, but always to be at the end of our ropes, always to be trapped between hell and Thy justice.
 May we know that it is only as we fall on Your mercy that there is any hope.